Jay R. Gould Award

-Who is eligible: STC Members who have belonged to the Society for eight years or more, involved in post-secondary education for at least fifteen years, and whose primary career is teaching the philosophy and theory of technical communication as a distinct discipline.
+Who is eligible: A nominee must be a regular member of STC at the time of application, have been involved in post-secondary education for at least fifteen years, and have made a primary career in teaching the philosophy and theory of technical communication as a distinct discipline.

-Due date for applications by recommended candidates: 13 November 2017
+Due date for applications by nominated candidates: 17 December 2019

-Honorees notified: After vote by STC Board of Directors, usually January
+Honorees notified: After vote by STC Board of Directors, February

-Award Presented: At the Honors Reception at the STC Technical Communication Summit
+Award Presented: At the Honors Event at the STC Technical Communication Summit